JosephusPaye/cadence/README.md

 Cadence allows you to:

-- Create 16-note beat patterns using 8 drum instruments: Ride, Open Hat, Closed Hat, Rim, Clap, Snare, Tom and Kick
+- Create 16-note drum patterns using 8 drum instruments: Ride, Open Hat, Closed Hat, Rim, Clap, Snare, Tom and Kick
 - Set the beat tempo anywhere between 30bpm and 240bpm
 - Save multiple beats locally in your browser
-- Share your beats with others, using a unique URL
+- Easily share your beats with others using a unique URL

 Cadence uses [Tone.js](https://tonejs.github.io/) to access the [Web Audio API](https://webaudio.github.io/web-audio-api/).